plural-activism/plural-pride-walk/slides.md

 Hometown on the other hand was very different.
 After I learned a lot, and gave alot of my Plural Stuff, I was eager to go to the pride in my hometown.

 I also want to use this slide to introduce some parciluar stuff of german pride walks.
 First, they are usually called "CSD" as in Christopher Street Day.
-"Who is Christopher?" ya might ask.
+"Who is Christopher?" ya& might ask.
 Its the street in which the Stonewall riots took place.
 Why they reference that street and not the inn in germany?
 I don't know.
 I guess Germans just love streets.

 Another thing I noticed, all Prides were pretty liberal.
 We got furries, a few different type of kinks, aces and allies, basically anyone who felt brave enough to go on a pride was welcome there.